kamalpreettt12/Internship-Galactic_Center_Mosaic/README.md

 **./shadems.sh <path/to/measurement_set> <number/of/fields> <path/to/store/plots>**

-If you have 6 field ids, then numnber of fields = 6
+If you have 6 field ids, then number of fields = 6

 If the directory for png is not there, the script will create one at the mentioned location.